There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Higher Fees and Expenses

 Variable annuities tend to have higher internal costs than other investment options.
+For this reason, you must make sure a variable annuity makes sense for you and your situation.

 Complex and Inflexible